 3. Training Data Limitations

 Training image detection models require large and diverse datasets.
-Obtaining annotated data can be time-consuming and expensive, limiting the availability of quality training data, especially for niche or specialized domains.
+Obtaining annotated data can be time-consuming and expensive, limiting the availability of quality training image data, especially for niche or specialized domains.

 4. Ethical Considerations